phantomics/april/compatibility-notes.md

 ## ABCL

-ABCL has the same problem with `(rational)` and `(rationalize)` that ECL does.
+ABCL has the same problem with `(rationalize)` that ECL does.
 They appear to use the same algorithm for these functions.

 Additionally, ABCL is incapable of compiling functions beyond a certain size; this is a limitation of the JVM that ABCL's developers have no control over.
 As a result, some particularly large APL functions will not compile.
 Notably, some of the large functions present in [the tree function demo suite](./demos/dfns/tree) will not compiler under ABCL and this set of demos is this disabled under ABCL.